Spartachus/Temperature-Calculator-Gui/README.md

-# Celcius-to-Fahrenheit-Calculator-GUI-in-tkinter
+# Temperature-Calculator-GUI-in-tkinter

-Celcius to fahrenheit calculator created in tkinter
+Temperature calculator created in tkinter

 My first ever GUI in python and tkinter